JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Leave only Spotify as the provider

 # To be developed in v2

+## Drag and drop
+- Allow users to reorder the tracks in the library/Bin
+- This will require a db call to rearrange the order in the database
+##### Currently we are sorting by timestamp, let's see how we can manipulate this with the drag and drop

 ## Multiple Scale Selection
 Allow users to select 2 or more scales at once, displaying multiple fretboards.
 I must pay attention to both fretboards being fully visible, although they will have to become smaller.